warre4/DialoGPT-StarWars/DialoGPT-small-HanSolo/readme.txt

-replace the contents of this folder with the contents of the trained model
+Replace the contents of this folder with the contents of the trained models folder.